 Treatable Cracked Tooth

-A split tooth is usually the result of an untreated cracked tooth.
-It can be identified by a crack with distinct segments.
-This type of tooth can never be saved intact. هنوز, the position and extent of the problem will dictate whether any portion of the tooth can be saved. گاهی, endodontic retreatment by the doctors and restoration by your dentist can be used to save a portion of the tooth.
+A split tooth is often the result of the long-term progression of a cracked tooth.
+The split tooth is identified by a crack with distinct segments that can be separated.
+A split tooth cannot be saved intact.
+The position and extent of the crack, 하지만, will determine whether any portion of the tooth can be saved. 일부 경우에, endodontic treatment or retreatment may be needed to save the tooth.

 Vertical Root Fracture